 After China reopening Ctrip reported that overseas bookings increased by 313%.
 Some researchers predict that the significant amounts of money Chinese consumers saved during the epidemic will result in higher expenditure this year.

-Chinese millennials are very different from older Chinese generations.
-The top characteristics of this social group are: their income, activities and more independence.
+In terms of travel priorities and expenditures, Chinese millennials are very different from older Chinese generations.
+The top characteristics of this social group are their income, activities, and independence.

 Some quick facts about Chinese millennials

 About 2/3 of Chinese millennials are college graduates and 8 out of 10 are employed full-time.
 As a result, they receive higher incomes with more than 70% of Chinese millennials being from the middle-higher social class.
 They also tend to spend more than their parents.

 Also, about half of them are married.
 They are also heavy Internet and mobile phone users.
 They are also more adventurous and willing to start their own business if they didn’t find a job.
 The combination of this trait and the evolution of behavior in comparison to older generations makes Chinese millennials an exception to the rule creating their separate group.

 Before the pandemic, in 2019, there were more than 155 million Chinese travelers.
 Furthermore, according to GFK, a global market research agency, Chinese travelers spent 229 Billion USD in the same year.
 This positive trend doesn’t only involve Asian countries but also Europe, America, and The Middle East.
 As an illustration of that, the number of Chinese tourists has increased by almost four times in Thailand, has doubled in Europe, and almost tripled in America, Japan as well as the Middle East.